 It is important to note that terms such as ‘clinical psychologist’, ‘counselling psychologist’, ’health psychologist’ amongst other titles are what is called ‘protected titles’ by their regulatory body The HCPC (Health Care and Professions Council).
 This means that by law only people fully trained and qualified in that specific profession can use that title.
 Most people don’t realise that the terms ‘psychologist’ ‘psychotherapist’ and ‘counsellor’ on the other hand are not protected titles.
 This may surprise you but this basically means that anyone can call themselves these titles!
 Thankfully the vast majority of people who use these terms are suitably qualified BUT there are some who aren’t.
 The amount of times we have had Wowcher deals drop into our email inbox advertising CBT and counselling courses for the great price of ‘£29 REDUCED FROM £524!
 LIMITED TIME ONLY!’ (this being an actual real email we have received) really concerns us and it is often really hard for the public to know how to spot someone who is appropriately trained and someone who isn’t.
 There are also some ‘therapists’ who promise the world and more and use non evidence based ‘techniques’ that are very questionable.
 If you get a feeling that a prospective therapist is promising all sorts and in a way that makes you feel in any way uncomfortable whatsoever then it’s probably best to steer clear!
 If you have serious concerns you should report them to their regulatory body.

 In order to make sure you know your therapist is appropriately trained, qualified and regulated, don’t be afraid to ask them and you can also check with their regulatory body that they are registered.
-The HCPC has a list here that lists regulated professionals and the BACP has this list to check CBT therapists and counsellors.
+The HCPC has a list here that lists regulated professionals and the BACP has this list to check CBT therapists and counsellors, in addition to the BABCP.
 COSCA is another regulatory body which is often used for counsellors and the General Medical Council (GMC) has a register for regulated psychiatrists.
 At The Wellbeing Rooms, we ensure that anyone applying to offer their professional services from The Wellbeing Rooms is appropriately qualified and regulated, with this being important in order to provide a transparent and professional service to the public.
 Further information about the professional standards that are essential when working in private practice can be seen on this previous blog.

 Thanks for reading and we hope you’ve found this blog to be informative and it can help you think about what sort of therapist might suit you best.